-Say goodbye to near-zero percent interest rates.
-Those rock-bottom rates that have starved your savings accounts but made it cheaper for you to borrow are expected to end in 2022, according to the Federal Reserve.
-That means it’s time for pre-retirees and those already in retirement to start mapping out a game plan to keep your finances in good order.
+Those rock-bottom rates that have starved your savings accounts but made it cheaper for you to borrow are expected to move steadily higher in 2022 and beyond, according to the Federal Reserve.
+That means it’s time for pre-retirees and those already in retirement to start mapping out a game plan to keep their finances in good order.

 Why rates are projected to rise

-The Fed is now pivoting to a less stimulative policy to cool the economy and combat spiking inflation caused by pent-up demand and supply chain disruptions.
-In November, consumer prices rose 6.8 percent from a year ago, its fastest pace in nearly 40 years.
-At the same time, the nation’s jobless rate fell to 4.2 percent, moving the job market closer to the Fed’s goal of maximum employment.
-The Fed projects that it will hike its key fed funds rate three times, in quarter-point increments, in 2022.
-It sees the fed funds rate, now pegged at 0 to 0.25 percent, climbing to 2.1 percent by the end of 2024.
+The Fed now has pivoted to a less stimulative policy to cool the economy and combat spiking inflation caused by pent-up demand, supply chain disruptions and, more recently, soaring oil prices caused by Russia’s invasion of Ukraine.
+In May, consumer prices rose 8.6 percent from a year earlier, its fastest pace since 1981.
+At the same time, the nation’s jobless rate fell to 3.6 percent, moving the job market closer to the Fed’s goal of maximum employment.

 A win for income-starved savers